-It is important to note that opposition to the reparation agreement and to relations with Germany was not necessarily cold war related and cut across parties and communities.
-Opposition in the Knesset was heard also from the center and the right and not only the pro USSR left.
-Menahem Begin – head of the Herut Party that lay on the right of Israeli political spectrum led an active campaign against the reparations agreement that culminated in his followers rioting outside the Knesset building at the time of the reparations debate.
-Even in Mapai , the ruling party, a group of Holocaust Survivors were allowed to voice their opposition to the agreement during the party's center debate on the issue.
-While they found some support from the Party's leadership, Ben Gurion was adamant that the survival of Israel entails accepting reparations that are rightly due.
+It is important to note that opposition to both the reparations agreement and relations with Germany cut across parties and communities and was not necessarily Cold War related.
+Opposition in the Knesset came also from the center and the right and not only from the pro-USSR left.
+Menahem Begin, head of the Herut Party that lay on the right of the Israeli political spectrum, led an active campaign against the reparations agreement, which culminated in his followers rioting outside the Knesset building during the debate.
+Even Mapai , the ruling party, allowed a group of Holocaust survivors to voice their opposition to the agreement during the party's central debate on the issue.
+While they found some support in the Party's leadership, Ben Gurion was adamant that the survival of Israel entailed accepting reparations that it was rightly due.
 The public debates over the agreement are well documented and researched.
-Our interest is with her cold war angle.
+Our interest here lies in the Cold War angle.

-The government was frank about the cold war context of the reparations agreement and explained to the Knesset that Germany is on its way to political and military rehabilitation that will not be contingent on compensation of the Jewish people.
-“Both the Russians and the west are courting Germany like a young bride” said MK Meir Argov, Head of the Foreign affairs and Security Knesset committee, “they are offering her everything… weapons, an army, unification, you think that if we would not agree to reparations there would be no rehabilitation of Germany?...this is a childish claim”
+The government was frank about the Cold War context of the reparations agreement and explained to the Knesset that Germany was on its way to political and military rehabilitation that would not be contingent on compensation of the Jewish people.
+“Both the Russians and the West are courting Germany like a young bride,” said MK Meir Argov, head of the Foreign Affairs and Security Knesset Committee, “They are offering her everything… weapons, an army, unification, you think that if we would not agree to reparations there would be no rehabilitation of Germany?...this is a childish claim.”

-For the parties on the Israeli the cold war implication of the agreement were apparent: Yaakov Riftin of Mapam criticized all those people who would not understand “that the inclusion of West Germany in a European army and NATO is a danger to world peace, to humanity and to the Jewish people.”
-The other option was of course the soviet stance that called for “a united Germany that will not join any military alliance “.
+For the parties on the Israeli the Cold War implication of the agreement were apparent.
+Yaakov Riftin of Mapam criticized all those people who refused to understand “that the inclusion of West Germany in a European army and NATO is a danger to world peace, to humanity and to the Jewish people.”
+The other option, of course, was the Soviet stance that called for “a united Germany that will not join any military alliance.“

-The communists were, as always the most radical and blunt.
-MK Shmuel Mikonis suggested the Knesset “rejects any negotiation with the Neo-Nazi Bon government that is rebuilding the Nazi Army with the Hitlerite Generals and frees war criminals… in order to prepare a new act of aggression that will endanger Jews and others… The Jewish people will never be in the same camp with the Nazis.”
-It was obvious for him that signing such an agreement will seal Israel’s (and West Germany’s) place in the western block.
+The communists were, as always, the most radical and blunt.
+MK Shmuel Mikonis suggested that the Knesset reject “any negotiation with the Neo-Nazi Bon government that is rebuilding the Nazi Army with the Hitlerite Generals and frees war criminals… in order to prepare a new act of aggression that will endanger Jews and others… The Jewish people will never be in the same camp with the Nazis.”
+It was obvious to him that signing such an agreement would seal Israel’s (and West Germany’s) place in the Western bloc.

-“Since the Ben Gurion Government is willing to bring the State of Israel, its Strategic positions and its economical and military potential to the service of the Atlantic pact in order to prepare a new world war against the peace loving nations headed by the Soviet union, since it agrees to bring Israel inro an aggressive middle eastern Pact, since… it accepts the establishment of the Nazi army by the aggressor Atlantic pact … putting it in the same camp as the Nazis , we suggest a vote of no confidence.”
+Since the Ben Gurion Government is willing to bring the state of Israel, its strategic positions, and its economic and military potential to the service of the Atlantic pact in order to prepare a new world war against the peace-loving nations headed by the Soviet Union, since it agrees to bring Israel into an aggressive Middle East pact, since… it accepts the establishment of the Nazi army by the aggressor Atlantic pact … putting it in the same camp as the Nazis , we suggest a vote of no confidence.